tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Secure the Weakest Link

-_Secure the Weakest Link_ theme is, according to the authors of the guidelines[#coding1][] about always targeting the imeplemtnation of security features to protect the currently weakest link in the overall security chain.
-The reasonning behind this statement is that attackers will always use the path of the least resistance when attacking a system: for instance they will not try to break your encryption, they will just try to directly get access to a part of the system where the information is stored unencrypted, or get access to the decryptiong key using social engineering for instance.
+_Secure the Weakest Link_ theme is, according to the authors of the guidelines[#coding1][] about always targeting the implementation of security features to protect the currently weakest link in the overall security chain.
+The reasonning behind this statement is that attackers will always use the path of the least resistance when attacking a system.
+For instance they will not try to break your encryption, they will just try to directly get access to a part of the system where the information is stored unencrypted, or get access to the decryption key using social engineering for instance.

-In our case, in the early stage of the imeplementation, the weakest link could have been said to be the "Transaction" component/class.
-While the transaction object did do some checks by itself, it was prone to be tampered with (this is a Python specific security point: you can tamper with any object if you have access to it).
-When the time came to review the current state of security in the user-to-user trade chain, the first thing we did, instead of trying to add most sophisticated checks to the judging party to be able to deal with Transaction objects that would have been tampered with, was to actually sort-of _secure_ the Transactions objects.
-The way we did it was by keeping them in a place where the users never actually access them, and instead of passing them a transaction object, pass them a built-in type ($dict$) that is isolated from the rest of the security chain because we do not reuse it afterwards and it has no pointer to any part of the "safe area" of the program nor any other part of the judging party have any link to this object after it is passed as a parameter.
+In our case, in the early stage of the implementation, the weakest link could have been said to be the "Transaction" component/class.
+While the transaction object did do some checks by itself, it was prone to be tampered with (this is a Python-specific security point: you can tamper with any object if you have access to it).
+When the time came to review the current state of security in the player-to-player trade chain, we could have tried to add more sophisticated checks to the judging party, to be able to deal with Transaction objects that would have been tampered with.
+But instead, the first thing we did, was to actually sort-of _secure_ the Transactions objects.
+The way we did it was by keeping them in a place where the players never actually accesses them.
+Then, instead of passing the players a transaction object, pass them a built-in type ($dict$) that is isolated from the rest of the security chain.
+The isolation is done so that we do not reuse the object afterwards and it has no pointers to any part of the "safe area" of the program nor any other part of the judging party has any link to this object after it is passed to the player.

 ### Practice Defense in Depth [defindepth]

-The summary of the _defense in depth_ in the book is that having to consecutive layers of security, that work different ways will hopefully allow you to block attackers that made their way through one of them, with the remaining one.
+The summary of the _defense in depth_ in the book is that having two consecutive layers of security, which work different ways, will hopefully allow you to block attackers that made their way through one of them, with the remaining one.

 The analogy is made with a bank.
 An armed guard should normally be enough to prevent someone from holding up a bank.
 But, some attackers might be numerous enough or armed enough so that the guard cannot stop them.
 In this event, having a second layer of security that will, for instance, prevent more than a given amout of money to be taken away, because there are additional security requirements to get more than this amount, will likely help.
-Indeed, it will first stop some attackers completely, if they are not tooled enough, for instance break into the vault.
+Indeed, it will first stop some attackers completely, if they are not tooled enough, for instance to break into the vault.
 Or in other cases it will slow them down significantly and thus, potentially give enough time for the first level of security breach to be detected and someone to act (in the case of the bank, for the police to come).

 In our case, for instance, this has been applied to transaction validation.